TuhinPatra633/Exploratory-Data-Analysis/README.md

 ## Further Details:

 For a detailed analysis and visualizations, refer to the `Edafinal.Rmd` and `Edafinal.html` files in this repository.

-## Data Source:

-The analysis is based on data sourced from [mention the source here, if applicable].

 ## License: